hb9kns/wj/README.md

 - The first field is the counter index/name (only reasonable characters are allowed; your best bet is to use the set 0-9a-zA-Z- only); it must be unique.
 - The second field is the number of minutes the counter has been running already.
-- The third field contains the number of seconds since epoch (normally January 1, 1970) if the counter has been started, or 0 if it is currently stopped.
+- The third field contains the number of minutes since epoch (normally January 1, 1970) if the counter has been started, or 0 if it is currently stopped.
 - The fourth field must be preceded with `#` if present, and contains the description of the counter.

 The journal file normally contains a counter named `-total-` which is started